-3.4.1 General
+3.4.1 Accounting principles and the calculation methods for ratios

 General

 The financial statements are prepared in accordance with Title 9 of Book 2 of the Dutch Civil Code and the Dutch Act on Financial Supervision ("Wet op het financiael toezicht").
 The financial statements are prepared according to the financial statements models for investment institutions as established by the legislator.
 Wording may be used that deviates from these models to better reflect the contents of the specific items.